Just getting to finish line will be a success: Sebastian Vettel

-Four-time world champ reckons Red Bull will struggle this season with their new car
+Four-time Formula One world champion reckons top team Red Bull will face a lot of struggle this season with their new car; admits they are in their worst position at the moment

 Berlin: Four-time Formula One world champion Sebastian Vettel predicts a debacle for Red Bull unless they improve their car before the season opens at the Australian Grand Prix in two weeks.